Understanding of Spoken Communication

 3) If there are several languages commonly used by the aid agencies for spoken communication with the target population, repeat steps 1 and 2 for the remaining languages.

-4) Calculate the indicator’s value by dividing the number of people who understood at least one of the tested languages by the total number of respondents.
+4) To calculate the indicator’s value, divide the number of people who understood at least one of the tested languages by the total number of respondents.
 Multiply the result by 100 to convert it to a percentage.